 When you’re considering a launch monitor, look at the features.
 How does the launch monitor display your data, and how can you store and organize it?

 Many affordable launch monitors can be paired with a matching app that allows you flexibility in viewing your data, data trends, and data for each club in the bag.
-Some come with simulation software, usually at extra cost.
+Some come with in-house simulation software.

 Other launch monitors have video recording and playback functionality, either within the device itself or through an app.